Naiqqqqq/omc-telegram-bot/README.md

 SPREADSHEET_ID=<your-spreadsheet-id>
 ```

-### 5. Link up with Telegram Bot
+### 5. Link up with Telegram bot

-- Create a new Telegram Bot with BotFather
+- Create a new Telegram bot with BotFather
 - Get the bot token and copy it into the `.env` file

 ```